natdog400/Python-Personal-Macro/README.md

   - Add a sequence, then add steps
   - For each step: set `find` template, `required`, `timeout`, optional `confidence`
   - Add actions like Click, Move, Move-To, Type, Key Press, Wait, Scroll
-  - For Click: optionally select a region to click randomly inside
+  - For Click: (optionally select a region to click randomly inside)REMOVED not needed)
   - For Move-To: optionally enable random and select a region to move within
   - Run the selected sequence; press F8 to stop
 - Template Tester tab: